Water Lettuce Facts, Care, Planting, & Hardiness (Pistia stratiotes)

 Will Fish Eat Water Lettuce?

 It is not well documented which organisms enjoy eating water lettuce.
-However, many home gardeners have found that their fish can kill their water lettuce plants by eating its roots.
+However, many home gardeners have found that their fish, koi and goldfish in particular, can kill their water lettuce plants by eating its roots.